rbisdorff/Digraph3/docSphinx/_build/html/_sources/tutorial.rst.txt

    Best office choice recommendation from strict outranking digraph

-To comprehend the indeterminate situation of location *G*, let us now compare the performances of alternatives *D* and *G* in a pairwise perspective (see below).
+Let us now compare the performances of alternatives *D* and *G* in a pairwise perspective (see below).
 With the given preference discrimination thresholds, we notice that alternative *G* is actually **utterly** *at least as good as* alternative *D*:  :math:`r(G \succsim D) = +145/145 = +1.0` and alternative *D* is also positively, but less credibly, *at least as good as* alternative *G*:  :math:`r(D \succsim G) = +36/145 = +0.25` (see Line 14 below).

 .. code-block:: pycon